cesetxeberria/sddm-theme-dialog/README.md

 ## About this fork
 This is a fork of Joshua Krämer's sddm theme.
 IMHO It's the best sddm theme possible: just two text boxes for the username and the password.
 Nothing more.
 Nothing less.
 I'm going to use it to authenticate in my LDAP server, so I've made 2 changes: focus is on the username's textbox and it's blank by default.
-Original theme fills it with last username and puts the focus on the password's textbox.
+Original theme fills it with the last username and puts the focus on the password's textbox.

 ## Description
 This is an [SDDM](https://github.com/sddm/sddm) theme consisting of a simple login dialog.
 It is built with [Qt Quick Controls](https://doc.qt.io/qt-5/qtquickcontrols-index.html).
 Its appearance depends on the selected Qt Quick style (see below for configuration options).